RobertCobainPersonal/PennyPath/PennyPath PRD.md

 PennyPath is a mobile-first personal finance iOS app (built in SwiftUI) focused on helping users manage credit-based financial products.
 The app supports tracking of credit cards, loans, BNPL agreements, budgeting, business expense tagging, and cash flow forecasting.

-This updated PRD reflects progress to date and introduces a user-defined BNPL plan system, a transaction-first BNPL architecture, and an upcoming payment scheduling model for accurate forecasting.
+This updated PRD reflects a now working backend foundation including user-defined BNPL plans, a transaction-first architecture, and a flexible recurring payment model that will power all future debt, subscription, and transfer schedules.

 🌟 Goals